geographiclib/geographiclib/00README.txt

 tmscale.mac -- maxima code to generate series approximations for the
     scale and meridian convergence in UTM-fi.txt.

-revert.mac -- maxima code for the reverse of a series (used by
+revert.mac -- maxima code for the reversion of a series (used by
     tmseries.mac).

 TMcoords.dat.gz -- set of about 1/4 million test points as gzipped text